Use Tiered Storage in Kubernetes

 Starting in release 23.2.8, Redpanda supports storage accounts configured for ADLS Gen2 with hierarchical namespaces enabled.
 For hierarchical namespaces created with a custom endpoint, set cloud_storage_azure_adls_endpoint and cloud_storage_azure_adls_port.
 If you haven’t configured custom endpoints in Azure, there’s no need to edit these properties.

-To configure access to an Azure container with a managed identity in AKS:
+Configure access with a managed identity

 1. Configure an Azure managed identity.